josematoswork/swagger-angular-generator/README.md

 ##### Component (created by you)

 In the component, send the above created form via `sendForm()` method.
-Notice the way a generated anction is dispatched.
+Notice the way a generated action is dispatched.

 ```typescript
 import { Component, OnDestroy } from "@angular/core";